 Nashville neighborhoods appeal to residents for a variety of reasons.
 Many of its most sought-after areas offer restaurants, retail, and nightlife — all within walking distance of homes.
 Some of the city's older neighborhoods adjacent to downtown Nashville trace their roots back to the days of the streetcar when residents first ventured outward from the city's core and business owners set up shop along the line.

 Nashville's most popular neighborhoods today feature many amenities, including parks and walking trails, athletic fields, and playgrounds.
 Some also feature golf courses and tennis within the community.
-Easy access to downtown Nashville is also a draw for residents of several of the city's most desired neighborhoods.
+Easy access to downtown Nashville is also a draw for residents of several of the city's most desired neighborhoods, and while the order might vary, these neighborhoods are all on the "best of" lists of virtually every Nashville realtor.

 If the opportunities of Nashville excite you, contact The Ashton Real Estate Group of RE/MAX Advantage with Nashville's MLS at (615) 603-3602 to get in touch with local real estate agents who can help find the perfect Nashville home for you today.